 I use Wise* to collect payments in foreign currencies from international clients.
 With Wise you can set up a local bank account and receive payments much faster than with a domestic bank account.

-I use Strava to track running and Notion for general tracking of workouts and habits.
+I use Strava to track running and the Apple Watch Activity app for tracking yoga sessions and workouts.

 Having tried many of the meditation apps out there, my current favourite for guided meditation is Balance.
 For unguided meditation I use Insight Timer.

 I use the Zoe app for logging and scoring recipes and meals.

 Numi** is my go-to calculator app.
 It looks and feels more like a terminal and you can write commands in a natural way.
 For example: “1 inch in cm” will return

 1 inch in cm.

 Noisli is a great little app that helps you stay focused by allowing you to mix and match different background sounds.
 I use the iOS version mainly, but there’s also a web app.

 Rectangle** is an application window manager that helps you neatly resize and organise open windows using keyboard shortcuts.
 It’s great for resizing your code editor and a web browser side-by-side.